EliasL15/Out-of-Space-Multiplayer-Game/README.md

 # Out of Space
 Our project is a game which is embedded in a web browser written in Godot with a Backend game server written in Go.
+[Click to view a demo video!](https://youtu.be/yf0aFzaz3DM)

 ## Requirements to run game locally
 - Go 1.21.6 for running the server